ThePhaseCat/ThePhaseCat/README.md

 # I'm current working on...
 - Project Tail
-- Porting my Java Application, MineCalc, into Minecraft as an actual mod (Client-Side)
 - Both a resource pack and a server-side plugin for my Minecraft SMP, the PhaseSMP!
-- Game Dev Club game at my school, mainly on the ideas and art side of things!
 - Content Creation!

 # Plans for things I want to do...